 Every child is also given the opportunity to respond to feedback and is aware of their writing targets.
 Through marking and assessment teachers detail grammatical and spelling targets and inform pupils how to develop further creativity through interesting sentence structures and quality of vocabulary.
 These targets aim to continually inspire and challenge children to improve their writing.

 Children are provided with English Toolkits appropriate to their writing development which can include alphabet/phoneme mats, word banks and examples of text types and VCOP prompts.This not only supports learning but also encourages independence and self-autonomy.
-Writing is celebrated in every classroom, with all of the children's writing displayed and valued, included in this is our Champion Writer reward which celebrates high quality writing for others to aspire to.
+Writing is celebrated in every classroom, with children's writing displayed and valued.

 Our full English Policy can be found below.